-Remember when Rory slept with Dean (her first love,) after he was married? (go ahead, click and watch this epic scene!)
-That was complex moral decision she made as she differentiated from Lorelai.
+Remember when Rory slept with Dean (her first love) after he was married? (go ahead, click and watch this epic scene!)
+That was a complex moral decision she made as she differentiated from Lorelai.

-While most of our character is instilled early, we must activate it as we begin to “adult”.
-Rory made an adult decision, and as a result created a huge rift in her relationship with her mother.
+While most of our character is instilled early, we must activate it as we begin to “adult.”
+Rory made an adult decision, and as a result, created a massive rift in her relationship with her mother.

 If Your Daughter Is Your Best Friend, Be Ready For Some Negative Emotions

 At that point, Rory ceased to be her mother’s BFF and began to develop her own ideas about what her successful like might look like.
 Lorelai (understandably) was furious with Rory’s choice, afraid of the pain and complications it would cause for Rory and Dean.